paulvtan/MSA-Xamarin-Integration/README.md

 <h3> Step4: Handling Retreiving & Checking for New Messages from the Server. </h3>

-1. This method starts a loop that periodically check for any new messages.
+1. Add `GetMessagesAsync` to `BotConnection.cs class`.
+This method starts a loop that periodically check for any new messages.
 The method takes in `ObservableCollection` object so we can push messages we retrieve from the bot to our collection.

   We will write a `Send()` method to display the messages to the UI later.